-Traveling cheap is a learned art and not one for the faint of heart.
-It takes commitment, dedication to sticking to your budget, and sacrifices at times ... but it is SO WORTH IT!
+Traveling cheap is a learned art.
+It takes commitment, dedication to sticking to your budget, and sacrifices, plus learning from your mistakes ... but it is so worth it.

-These tips come from a chronic cheap traveler, so be smart and learn from my mistakes.
-I've tested all the travel tips out so you don't have to!
+These tips come from a chronic cheap traveler.
+I've tested all the travel tips out so you don't have to.

 - Walk, walk, walk

 - Splurge on the items that matter most